zulvkr/zulvkr.github.io/src/posts/django-rest-review.md

 ## How is Django structured?

 Django folder structure and Python packages in general look alien to me.
-There is a stupid moment when I didn't put `.` when running `startingproject` and got confused for an hour due to wrong folder structure.
+There is a stupid moment when I didn't put `.` when running `startproject` and got confused for an hour due to wrong folder structure.

-It has two start commands, `startproject` and `startapp`.
+Django has two start commands, `startproject` and `startapp`.
 Laravel only has one app folder, but Django can have many of them.
 So why do I want so many models and templates files separated in different folders?
 What is App?

 I like this quote from [The Django Book](https://djangobook.com/mdj2-django-structure/):